-- 24. The student or partner is in a civil partnership if they are in a relationship formed by two people of the same sex and they have registered their relationship by going through a registration procedure similar to that for civil marriage. - 25.
+- 26. The student or partner is in a civil partnership if they are in a relationship formed by two people and they have registered their relationship by going through a registration procedure similar to that for civil marriage. - 27.
 Colleges are advised that the onus is on the student to prove that the relationship is an established one.
 This proof will require documentary evidence such as a marriage or civil partnership certificate, a recent Council Tax bill or an official letter that clearly states the couple's names and addresses.